 How long it takes to get a website built depends on the content of the website.

-- Home page and a couple of inside pages may take two or three days.
+- Home page and a couple of inside pages may take a couple of days.
 Of course it can take less, but allow time to check how it looks against how you expected it to look.

-But those times depend on you providing all of the information before the website is started.
+But the times depend on you providing all of the information before the website is started.

 All websites need: